-NEW for summer 2016, the Discover Scotland Program will introduce faculty to their field in Dalkeith and Edinburgh, Scotland.
+The Discover Scotland Program will introduce faculty to their field in Dalkeith and Edinburgh, Scotland.
 Utilizing MSU's partner, Experience Scotland, faculty will have the opportunity to explore their own research interests in Scotland, understand the cultural and historic landscape of Scotland, and seek ways to offer education abroad programming in Scotland for MSU students through study, research, or internship opportunities.
 While living in Dalkeith Palace, located just outside Edinburgh, faculty will experience firsthand the teach abroad location.
 This program is offered in the summer for 9 days every even year.
 The next program will be summer of 2018.
 Applications should be submitted online by January 15, 2018.

-EiT is the longest running international professional development program available at MSU.
+Established in 1993, EiT is the longest running international professional development program available at MSU.
 The program is housed at the University of Regensburg, Germany, the longest-standing exchange partner of Murray State.
 Participants will provide a two-hour lecture on a topic related to their academic interests.
 Pre-departure workshops will guide participants regarding their presentations and accompanying site visits.
-The program typically runs in the last two weeks of August.
+The program typically runs in the first two weeks of August.
 This program runs every odd year.
 The next program will take place in summer 2017.
-Applications should be submitted by January 15th each year via the online application.
+Applications should be submitted by January 15th via the online application.
 More details, including costs and this year's dates, can be found at the link above.

 International Professional Development Programs Eligibility Guidelines

 Full-time MSU faculty or professional staff will be considered before adjuncts, retired faculty, and staff.